ideas-um/FAST/JOSS-Paper/paper.md

 # FAST Workflow Overview

-![High-level overview of FAST's main functionality (produced using [@gray2019openmdao]).\label{Fig:HighLevelDSM}](Figures/Collapsed-WtArrows-Edited.PNG)
+![High-level overview of FAST's main functionality, produced using [@gray2019openmdao].\label{Fig:HighLevelDSM}](Figures/Collapsed-WtArrows-Edited.PNG)

 \autoref{Fig:HighLevelDSM} provides an overview of FAST's functionality, detailing all user inputs and modules.
 Data is passed forwards (colored red) and provided as feedback (colored green) in an iterative process.

 First, the user provides the Aircraft Specifications and a Mission Profile, which informs FAST how to fly the aircraft while sizing it.
 Then, FAST's Initialization module assembles the user-provided information into an aircraft model and utilizes its historical database [@arnson2025predicting] to generate regressions and predict any unknown parameters.
-Once the initial model is complete, FAST generates mathematical representations of the propulsion architecture and its operation during flight (from [@cinar2020framework]).
+Once the initial model is complete, FAST generates mathematical representations of the propulsion architecture and its operation during flight [@cinar2020framework].

 The aircraft is sized using a fixed-point iteration [@ascher2011first].
 First, an inner iteration sizes the airframe and propulsion system between the "Airframe and Propulsion System Sizing" and "Weight Build-Up" modules.